JeffDeCola/my-cheat-sheets/other/science/earth-and-space-science/astronomy-cheat-sheet/README.md

 When viewing stars lets talk about magnitude.
 The relative brightness of a star as seen from earth.

 * APPARENT - How luminous the star looks on earth.
-Intrinsix.
+Intrinsic.
 * ABSOLUTE - How luminous a start is from a standard distance.

 The lower the number, the brighter the star is.